craftercms/docs/source/system-administrators/activities/delivery/setup-project-for-delivery.rst

          init-site -b master mysite /opt/crafter/authoring/data/repos/sites/mysite/published
-     Init a site that is in a remote HTTPS repo with username/password authentication init-site -u jdoe -p jdoe1234 mysite https://github.com/jdoe/mysite.git Init a site that is in a remote SSH repo with public/private key authentication (default private key path with no passphrase)
+     Init a site that is in a remote HTTPS repo with username/password authentication init-site -u jdoe -p jdoe1234 mysite https://github.com/jdoe/mysite.git Init a site that is in a remote SSH repo with public/private key authentication (specific private key path with no passphrase)
-         init-site mysite ssh://myserver/opt/crater/sites/mysite
-     Init a site that is in a remote SSH repo with public/private key authentication (specific private key path with no passphrase)
          init-site -k ~/.ssh/jdoe_key mysite ssh://myserver/opt/crater/sites/mysite